mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 {{<img src="corsair-vengeance.jpg" alt="Photo of CORSAIR Vengeance LPX 32GB CMK32GX4M2A2400C14 RAM" maxWidth="600px" caption="The [CORSAIR Vengeance LPX 32GB CMK32GX4M2A2400C14 (2 x 16GB)](https://www.newegg.com/corsair-32gb-288-pin-ddr4-sdram/p/N82E16820233854) is compatible with the A320I-K motherboard and is a decent price for 32 GB.">}}

 ### Power supply unit (PSU)

-When purchasing a PSU, my criteria are:

-- cable modularity
-- power capacity
-- efficiency

-Cable modularity refers to how much control you have over the PSU's cabling.
-Non-modular PSUs come with every cable you could possibly need permanantly attached.
-If you don't need some cables, you just have to tuck them away someplace in the case.
-Full modular PSUs are the opposite &mdash; each cable is removable, so you only need to install the cables you need.
-Semi-modular is the happy medium where you can attach and remove cables a la carte, but they're grouped together more than they are with a fully modular PSU.

-I wanted a modular PSU to minimize cable clutter, especially since my NAS has so few components that require power.
-I only needed to power the motherboard, CPU, and disks.
-For me, the difference between a fully modular and semi-modular PSU is that fully modular would have provided me separate cables for motherboard and CPU.
-I preferred fewer distinct cables, so I went with semi-modular.

 In terms of power capacity, basically any consumer PSU would have been sufficient.
 According to [PCPartPicker](https://pcpartpicker.com/), my system only requires 218 W. I would have picked a PSU in the 300-400 W range, but there weren't semi-modular options in that range.
 I went with the 500 W [EVGA 110-BQ-0500-K1](https://www.newegg.com/evga-500-bq-110-bq-0500-k1-500w/p/N82E16817438101).